 Updating management plans

+Fundraising

+Awareness raising

+Advocacy

 Reporting for other conventions/conservation mechanisms

-Reporting on implementation of Sustainable Development Goals

 Improve the States Party implementation on the Convention

+Other(s) (please specify below)

+Help in the possible preparation of nomination Dossier

 15.6.
 Timing and resources

 15.6.1 - Were your national authorities given adequate time (i.e. roughly ten months) to gather necessary information and to fill in the questionnaire during this cycle of Periodic Reporting?